 Drawing Nature in Colored Pencil

 Nina received a degree in Fine Art from San Francisco State University and a Certificate in Botanical Illustration from the botanical art program at the New York Botanical Garden.
-For more information about the classes below, contact Nina Antze or call (707) 237-7014.
-Nina’s teaching schedule can also be viewed on her website.
+Nina’s current teaching schedule can be viewed on her website.

 California State University, Monterey Bay